sawanch/ai-git-assistant/README.md

 - Interactive chat interface
 - Integration with OpenAI's API for advanced AI functionalities
 - Slack notifications for real-time updates
+- Improved project context collection with enhanced comments and formatting for better readability

 ## Installation
 To install the necessary dependencies, run the following command: